 - Let the soap cool down and harden

-- Store in a ziplock bag in the fridge until ready to use
+- Store in a Ziplock bag in the fridge until ready to use

 What a unique and fun idea for new moms.
 Thanks for the recipe.